Atlanta Photographer Ron Sherman's Latest Book, His Fifth, Is Due To Be Released In December 2023

 Paul Crater, the Vice President of Collections and Research Services at the Atlanta History Center, said,“When a photojournalist as talented and resourceful as Ron Sherman plies his trade in a vibrant and diverse metropolitan center like Atlanta, Georgia, the resulting images reveal powerful narratives of a great city.”

-Crater added,“In his new book, Mr. Sherman takes you on a reflective journey of his illustricareer.
+Crater added,“In his new book, Mr. Sherman takes you on a reflective journey of his illustrious career.
 Ron's spectacular photo essay guides you through his teenage years documenting his hometown of Cleveland to his five decades as a professional photographer in Atlanta, and places in between.
-It represents the culmination of Sherman's brilliant career and is a gift toall.”
+It represents the culmination of Sherman's brilliant career and is a gift to us all.”

 But his photography encompasses much more than Atlanta.
 As the book reveals, the Vietnam War played a pivotal role in Ron's life.
 In 1968, at the height of the war, he volunteered for service in the U.S. Army and was assigned to the Aerial Reconnaissance Battalion in the Signal Corps.
 His deep understanding of photography played a key role in assisting Army Intelligence.